35 km one way

 Connecting tracks enable shorter loop walks, and public transport is available from Te Waipapa/Diamond Harbour and Hilltop Tavern.

-There are shutte services between Christchurch and Akaroa, and they can stop or pick up at Hilltop Tavern on request.
+There are shuttle services between Christchurch and Akaroa that can stop or pick up at Hilltop Tavern on request.
 If you book to catch the bus at the end of your walk at Hilltop, let them know to call at the Tavern.
 Be there 15 min after the bus departure time from Akaroa.
+There is also an on-demand shuttle from Pohatu.

-You can also reach Te Ara Pātaka via several connecting tracks, including the Gebbies Pass to Packhorse Hut, Mount Herbert Walkway, Tablelands/Faulkner tracks and the Monument Track (both north and south).
+You can also reach Te Ara Pātaka via several connecting tracks, including the following:

 The track is suitable for people with moderate backcountry skills and experience.
 It's rough and steep in places.